USDA-ARS-GBRU/gfa_var_genotyper/README.md

     etc.).
 In other words, they are collinear with the genome sequence of that reference.
-Though these node ids do not represent useful physical distances, they can be determined using gfa_nodes_to_linear_coords.pl and vcf_node_to_linear_coords.pl to convert graph-based vcfs to linear coordinates.
+Though these node ids do not represent useful physical distances, they can be determined using gfa_nodes_to_linear_coords.pl and vcf_nodes_to_linear_coords.pl to convert graph-based vcfs to linear coordinates.

     The gfa_variants.pl output POS field refers to the node id corresponding